 The Mad Hatter Chorus is a nonprofit fraternal organization affiliated with the worldwide, 30,000-member Barbershop Harmony Society.
 Based in Danbury, Connecticut (once the world’s leading hat-manufacturing center), the Hatters have been singing since 1966.
 The chorus has had as many as 99 members, and as few as 12.
 We currently have 34 members, including 27 active singers and 7 who are retired or helping in other capacities.
 Our current music director is Joe Hudson.

 The Mad Hatter Chorus is a men's chorus singing a capella music in the barbershop style.
 Some song titles include: Over the Rainbow (from Wizard Of Oz), Can You Feel The Love Tonight (from The Lion King), Breaking Up Is Hard To Do (from Neil Sedaka) and many others.
 We even do some traditional music including Malotte’s rendition of The Lord’s Prayer.

-Our goal is to present quality men's a capella music to an every growing audience.
+Our goal is to present quality men's a capella music to an ever growing audience.

 We also perform publicly.
 We sing for civic events, in schools, at senior centers, for shut-ins, and for anyone else who enjoys the kind of music that brings tears, laughter, and joy.
 Each spring, we produce an annual show.
 And once or twice a year we compete on stage with other barbershoppers from around the United States and Canada.